suloku/BO2_patcher/README.md

 ## Changelog
+# 0.2.1
+General:
+- Weapon Chest multiplier bonus offset was wrong.
+- Fixed modifying the number of attacks when grabbing weaponless now works.
+- Added setting for total time Kain can hold an enemy.
+Retuned Mod:
+- Fury's cost increased to 210 (7 blocks) as it was too easy to charge.
+- Consistent femal NPC HP.

+Todo:
+- Add rage bar filling settings

+# 0.2
 - The patcher now works with configuration files instead of hard coded values.
 - The configuration file supports per sub-level configurations.
 This means you can, for example, have the Red chests in later leves have different amounts of lore.
 Same for NPCs.
 - A lot of new configuration options have been added: Dark Gifts settings, Kain's Thirst settings, Weapon Damage, Weapon duration...